Skip to content

 <P extends IPage<H2User>> P selectPage(P page, @Param(Constants.WRAPPER) Wrapper<H2User> queryWrapper);

-// Method 2: XML-style override of the selectPage method in BaseMapper (may be an interface method in older versions; here, we use the newer default method as an example)
+// Method 2: Override the selectPage method in BaseMapper using XML (may be an interface method in older versions, using new version default as example here)

 @Override